International Conference on Access to Justice and Legal Services

 Youth Access, The Legal Problems and Mental Health Needs of Youth Advice Service Users: The Case for Advice.

 The Mechanisms and Rationale for Integrated Publicly Funded Legal Services: A Comparative Study of England and Wales, Australia and Taiwan

 |16:30||SESSION 5 - PLENARY

-Chair: Forest (Woody) Mosten, University of California Los Angeles, and Sir Geoffrey Bindman, UCL
+Chairs: Forest (Woody) Mosten, UCLA, and Sir Geoffrey Bindman, UCL

 Think of it like a pizza: the promise and pitfalls of telephone advice

 Alyx Mark, The George Washington University

 Beyond Remedy: Does Civil Legal Assistance Matter for Democratic Governance?